DanielAubin/Meta_learner-for-Causal-ML/README.md

 * y = outcome variable
 * d = treatment variable
 * covariates = the covariates to map on d or y
-* learners = the machine learning methods to use in the [SuperLearner package](https://cran.r-project.org/web/packages/SuperLearner/vignettes/Guide-to-SuperLearner.html for an introduction to the SuperLearner)
+* learners = the machine learning methods to use in the [SuperLearner package](https://cran.r-project.org/web/packages/SuperLearner/vignettes/Guide-to-SuperLearner.html) for an introduction to the SuperLearner